 The value of the home is calculated by subtracting the liabilities secured on the home from the market value of the property, all for RNRB reasons.

 4. The allowance can only be used when the property is left to direct descendants

 The home/value of the home must be inherited by your child or grandchild for the RNRB to be eligible; this does not include siblings, any other members of the family, other people or trusts.

-This is only available provided all of the previous five points are adhered to.
+This is only available provided all of the previous points are adhered to.

-You could gift a proportion of your home.
-Same problem as gifting your entire home ti children (should your children get divorced or become bankrupt you may lose your home as part of a legal settlement) but not quite as risky.
+You could gift a proportion of your home but there would be a same problem as gifting your entire home to children (should your children get divorced or become bankrupt you may lose your home as part of a legal settlement) but not quite as risky.

 Capital Gains Tax

 In addition, you will have to pay rent at a commercial rate on the proportion given away to satisfy the HMRC that a gift has actually been made in reality.
 Capital gains tax will also be payable by your children on the gain in the proportion gifted to them.